 Transforming Grief

-Changes including difficulty maintaining mental focus, compromised emotional regulation, lethargy, unexpected waves of intense sadness or conflictual relationships may sometimes be related to unspoken grief.
+Changes including difficulty concentrating, compromised cognitive capacity, lethargy, intrusive thoughts, unexpected waves of intense sadness or relational difficulties may be parts of the grieving process.

 While research and clinical observations reveal specific factors that hinder the adaptive processing of loss leading to what the literature refers to as complicated grief, there are nuances that uniquely belong to each person.

-Studies have shown that suppressing grief-related symptoms can have profound effects on physical health, particularly increasing the risk of cardiovascular diseases.
-Prolonged grief has been linked to higher levels of inflammation and dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis, which can contribute to hypertension and heart disease (Lutz et al., 2021).
+Studies have shown that when processing grief or traumatic losses is blocked, the physical health can be negatively impacted.
+Prolonged grief has been linked to higher levels of inflammation, heart disease and dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis (Lutz et al., 2021).

 Many individuals experiencing grief report difficulties with memory and decreased intellectual capacities, often feeling mentally "foggy" or struggling to concentrate (O'Connor et al., 2008).
 These experiences can be part of the grieving process and are not meant to last if adaptive processing is taking place.

-As long as the blocks to processing aren't discovered and addressed, experiences of intense yearning, deep sorrow, rage, fatigue, compromised memory and cognitive functions may keep causing pain and loss of hope.
+As long as the blocks to processing aren't discovered and addressed, experiences of intense yearning, deep sorrow, fatigue, rage, compromised memory and cognitive functions may keep interfering with the ability to feel engaged and alive.
 Assumptions from self and/or others that you "should be over it by now" can keep adding insult to injury.

 Locating Hope in the Landscape of Grief

-Step by step, losses including the loss of loved humans, loved pets, place of origin (displacement), roles, physical abilities, vitality, limb(s), occupations, relationships and communities can be held in life affirming ways.
+Step by step, losses including the loss of loved humans, loved pets, place of origin (displacement), roles, physical abilities, vitality, limb(s), occupations, relationships and communities can be processed and integrated in life affirming ways.

 Different therapeutic modalities can be helpful when working with grief , including and not limited to mindfulness based interventions, EMDR, somatic therapy and internal family systems.
 It's crucial to address grief within a culturally responsive framework.

 Not all losses require professional support.
-Many resources including, spiritual and social support can be enough in many cases until healing takes its natural course.
-If none of what you consider as helpful resources or skills helped, or if trying to rely on what was historically helpful actually makes things feel worse, then consulting with a professional can be the next step.
+Healing can be supported in many different ways to take its natural course.
+If what you consider as helpful resources or skills helped, or if trying to rely on what was historically helpful actually makes things feel worse, then consulting with a professional may be the next step.

 References